MartyJek/DC-Research-MJV2/content/Notes/Ecomedia.md

-[^1]: Adamson, Joni, et al. “23 - Ecomedia.” _Keywords for Environmental Studies_, New York University Press, New York, NY, 2016, pp. 75–76.
+[^1]: Zisner, Michael.
+“23 - Ecomedia.” _Keywords for Environmental Studies_, New York University Press, New York, NY, 2016, pp. 75–76.